pixie1013/Laboratory-Exercises/README.md

 NAME: Trixie Nicole Organiza
-COURSE: BSCS 1
+COURSE SUBJECT: CMSC 28

-SUBJECT: CMSC 28
+This repository contains all laboratory exercises about OOP in C++.